American Eagle says holiday season sales off to strong start

-(Reuters) - Teen apparel retailer American Eagle Outfitters Inc (AEO.N) said its holiday season sales were off to a “solid start” and named Jay Schottenstein, who was heading the company on an interim basis, as its permanent chief executive.
+Dec 2 (Reuters) - Teen apparel retailer American Eagle Outfitters Inc said its holiday season sales were off to a “solid start” and named interim Chief Executive Jay Schottenstein as its permanent CEO.

 The company said on Wednesday it expected same-stores sales to grow in the mid-single digits in the holiday quarter, compared with flat growth last year.